ComplianceCheckup

 What are the consequences of GDPR non-compliance?

 Beyond financial penalties, supervisory authorities can issue warnings, reprimands, and orders to stop processing data entirely.
-A processing ban can halt business operations for any company dependent on EU customer data.
 The regulation is enforced by national Data Protection Authorities (DPAs) in each EU member state, coordinated by the European Data Protection Board (EDPB).

 How to use this GDPR compliance checklist